zoisite-rb/zoisite-rb/guides/source/routing.md

 end
 ```

-Calling `draw(:admin)` inside the `Rails.application.routes.draw` block itself
+Calling `draw(:admin)` inside the `Zoisite.application.routes.draw` block itself
 will try to load a route file that has the same name as the argument given
 (`admin.rb` in this example).
 The file needs to be located inside the
 `config/routes` directory or any sub-directory (i.e. `config/routes/admin.rb` or
 `config/routes/external/admin.rb`).

-NOTE: You can use the normal routing DSL inside a secondary routing file such as `admin.rb`, but *do not* surround it with the `Rails.application.routes.draw` block.
+NOTE: You can use the normal routing DSL inside a secondary routing file such as `admin.rb`, but *do not* surround it with the `Zoisite.application.routes.draw` block.
 That should be used in the main `config/routes.rb` file only.

 [`draw`]: https://api.rubyonrails.org/classes/ActionDispatch/Routing/Mapper/Resources.html#method-i-draw

 NOTE: Don't use this feature unless you really need it.
 Having multiple routing files make it harder to discover routes in one place.
 For most applications - even those with a few hundred routes - it's easier for developers to have a single routing file.
-The Rails routing DSL already offers a way to break routes in an organized manner with `namespace` and `scope`.
+The Zoisite routing DSL already offers a way to break routes in an organized manner with `namespace` and `scope`.